PEREZR27/CourseProject/README.md

 The Idea
 What is Eight Week Fitness App?

-This process of staying in shape and acheiving new results in body strength, size and shape.
+The process of staying in shape and acheiving new results in body strength, size and shape.

 The Benefits
 Promotes A Healthy Life Style